winterland1989/Action.js/README.md

 })
 ```

-Now we can say we have solved the callback hell problem!
+Now we have solved the callback hell problem!
 Well, actually just 50% of it.
-Before we proceed another 50%, one important thing to keep in mind: **an `Action` is not a `Promise`, it will not happen if you don't fire it with `_go`, and it can be fired multiple times, it's just a reference to a wrapped function**:
+Before we proceed another 50%, one important thing to keep in mind: **an `Action` is not a `Promise`, it will not happen if you don't pass a callback to `_go`, and it can be fired multiple times, it's just a reference to a wrapped contination**:

 ```js
 readFileAction